Community-Engaged Learning Grants

 Call for Proposals

-The CFDE is pleased to announce the availability of the Community-Engaged Learning grants under the direction of the Director of Engaged Learning, Dr. Vialla Hartfield-Méndez.
-Anyone currently teaching at Emory is eligible, including graduate students, adjunct faculty, visiting faculty, lecturers, and tenure track faculty.
-Please note that Vialla is available for teaching consultations about community engaged pedagogy, syllabus development, partnership cultivation, and general related questions.
+The CFDE is pleased to announce the availability of the Community Engaged Learning grants.
+Anyone currently teaching at Emory is eligible, including graduate students, adjunct faculty, visiting faculty, lecturers, or tenure track faculty.
+Please note that Director of Engaged Learning Vialla Hartfield-Méndez is available for teaching consultations about community engaged pedagogy, syllabus development, partnership cultivation, and general related questions.

 Funding Guidelines

-CEL Grants cover amounts up to $1200 and are intended to support both new or ongoing opportunities for faculty toincorporate community-engaged learning into their courses or programs.
+Community Engaged Learning Grants cover amounts up to $1200 and are intended to support both new or ongoing opportunities for faculty to incorporate community engaged learning into their courses or programs.
 In some cases, grants may be made to support ongoing or existing community engaged learning activities, particularly when those activities grow to involve more students, new partners or communities, or new strategies.
-For questions about what grants may cover, please contact Vialla Hartfield-Méndez (vhartfi@emory.edu).
+If you have questions about what grants may cover, please contact Dr. Vialla Hartfield-Méndez (vhartfi@emory.edu).

-- Stipends for community participants in focus groups or for completing surveys; stipends for community partners who engage with students to develop or complete the project.
+- stipends for community participants in focus groups or for completing surveys

-- To fund other student work (especially for undergraduates), in cases in which no academic credit is involved.
+- in certain circumstances, student work (especially for undergraduates), in cases in which no academic credit is involved, or for graduate student assistance when appropriate and directly related to the community engagement

 What Funds May Not Cover